dhruvds58/Airbnb-Price-Prediction/README.md

 - **Programming Language:** Python
 - **Libraries:**
   - Data Analysis: Pandas, NumPy
-  - Data Visualization: Matplotlib, Seaborn, Plotly
+  - Visualization: Matplotlib, Seaborn
   - Machine Learning: Scikit-learn, XGBoost
 - **Tools:** Jupyter Notebook
-- **Data Source:** Airbnb dataset

 ---

 ## 🎯 **Challenges Encountered**
-1. **Data Quality Issues:**
+1. **Data Quality Issues:** Missing and inconsistent values required careful imputation and cleaning.
-   - Handled missing and erroneous values in key attributes such as `price` and `reviews_per_month`.
-   - Used domain knowledge to impute plausible values.

-2. **Outliers in Pricing:**
-   - Listings with unusually high prices (e.g., luxury mansions) created skewed distributions.
-   - Applied logarithmic transformations to normalize the `price` variable.

-3. **Feature Importance:**
-   - Balancing interpretability with predictive power was challenging.
-   - Used SHAP (SHapley Additive exPlanations) to identify the most impactful features.
+2. **Feature Engineering:** Creating meaningful variables, such as neighborhood averages and seasonality, was challenging but rewarding.
+3. **Model Complexity:** Balancing model performance with interpretability for real-world use was a key focus.

 ---

 ## 📈 **Next Steps**
-- **Predictive Enhancements:**
-  - Incorporate dynamic pricing models to reflect real-time market conditions.
-  - Factor in external variables like weather, local events, and holidays.
-- **Interactive Tools:**
+- **Enhance Feature Engineering:** Include dynamic pricing factors like event calendars and weather.
-  - Build a user-friendly dashboard for Airbnb hosts to predict prices dynamically.
+- **Build a User Interface:** Develop a dashboard for Airbnb hosts to interactively predict listing prices.
-- **Expand Analysis:**
-  - Conduct similar studies for other major cities to validate findings across regions.
+- **Expand Analysis Scope:** Apply the model to Airbnb datasets from different cities to generalize insights.

 ---